ch-stark/blog1506/acm/README2.md

 	  name: pg-2-postgresql-ha-postgresql-headless
 	  namespace: database

-Next we need to set environment variables for each PostgreSQL server to use these clusterset.local service names.
-This must be generated and stored on the hub as this is the only system which has knowledge of all the managed clusters.
-This will then be referenced by subsequent YAML that target specific managed clusters.
+Next we need to define common configuration on the hub cluster that will be referenced later when configuring the respective PostgreSQL servers.

 	apiVersion: v1
 	kind: ConfigMap